Tavilzhanka

+Tavilzhanka (Тавільжанка, Таволжанка) is a village in Kupiansk Raion, Kharkiv Oblast, Ukraine.
+It belongs to Dvorichna settlement hromada, one of the hromadas of Ukraine.
+During the Russian invasion of Ukraine, the village was occupied by Russian troops.
+After the success of the 2022 Kharkiv counteroffensive, the village has become contested territory on the frontline.

 Geography

 The village is surrounded by large areas of forests alongside the Tavilzhanka (river).
-After one kilometer, this river connects to the left tributary of the larger Oskil (river), downstream from the village of Dvorichna, where the closest major railway station, Dvorichna station, is located.
+After one kilometer, this river connects to the left tributary of the larger Oskil (river), downstream from the village of Dvorichne, where the closest major railway station, Dvorichna station, is located.

 History

-2022 Russian invasion
+Russian invasion of Ukraine

-At the beginning of the 2022 Russian invasion of Ukraine, Tavilzhanka was occupied by Russian troops in their initial advance into Ukraine.
+After the beginning of the Russian invasion of Ukraine, Tavilzhanka was occupied by Russian troops.
+Svitlana Moroz, the village head, was held by Russian forces in a prison in Kupiansk.
+She eventually escaped, but her husband has not been seen since September 2022.

 On 22 September 2022, prominent Russian milblogger Rybar reported that the Ukrainian armed forces reached and began fighting for the village in part of their Kharkiv counteroffensive, which had begun earlier in the month.
 Advancing from Horobivka and Dvorichna, further progress was made on 25 September by the Ukrainian forces when a foothold was established by nearby railroad tracks in the village.
 From 25 to 27 September, further fighting reported as "intense" took place in the western part of the village.

-Over the following months, it remained a contested frontline village, with control of the settlement unclear due to the fog of war, but likely trading hands between the two sides multiple times.
+Over the following months, it has remained a contested frontline village during the battle of the Svatove–Kreminna line.